BFA in Dance: Ballet Concentration

 Freshman Year (provisional)

-Students take all scheduled ballet classes, as well as Friday morning ballet class, pointe, and ballet partnering, and audition for all ballet repertory.
+Students take all scheduled ballet classes, as well as Friday’s pointe and Tuesday’s ballet partnering classes, and audition for all ballet repertory.

 Sophomore Year (provisional)